huangsam/java-trial/README.md

 ## Getting started

-Here are the only two commands you need to know:
+Here are the commands you need to know:

 ```bash
 # Run application